pyside/pyside2-setup/sources/shiboken2/doc/typesystem_specifying_types.rst

     to function return values.
     **ref-count-method** specifies the name of the method used to do reference counting.

+    The *optional* attribute **instantiations** specifies for which instantiations of the smart pointer wrappers will be generated (comma-separated list).
+    By default, this will happen for all instantiations found by code parsing.
+    This might be a problem when linking different modules, since wrappers for the same instantiation might be generated into different modules, which then clash.
+    Providing an instantiations list makes it possible to specify which wrappers will be generated into specific modules.

     .. code-block:: xml

         <typesystem>